A Linear-Time Branching-Time Spectrum for Behavioral Specification Theories: Introduction

 Except for the work by Vogler~\etal in~\cite{DBLP:conf/acsd/BujtorSV15, DBLP:journals/tecs/BujtorV15}, behavioral specification theories have been developed only to characterize bisimilarity.
 While bisimilarity is an important equivalence relation on models, there are many others which also are of interest.
 Examples include nested and $k$-nested simulation~\cite{DBLP:journals/iandc/GrooteV92, DBLP:journals/iandc/AcetoFGI04}, ready or $\tfrac23$-simulation~\cite{DBLP:conf/popl/LarsenS89}, trace equivalence~\cite{DBLP:journals/cacm/Hoare78}, impossible futures~\cite{DBLP:books/sp/Vogler92}, or the failure semantics of~\cite{DBLP:conf/acsd/BujtorSV15, DBLP:journals/tecs/BujtorV15, DBLP:journals/jacm/BrookesHR84, DBLP:journals/acta/Vogler89, DBLP:conf/icalp/Pnueli85} and others.

-In order to initiate a systematic study of specification theories for different semantics, we exhibit in this paper specification theories for most of the equivalences in van~Glabbeek's linear-time--branching-time spectrum~\cite{inbook/hpa/Glabbeek01}.
+In order to initiate a systematic study of specification theories for different semantics, we exhibit in this paper specification theories for most of the equivalences in van~Glabbeek's linear-time--branching-time spectrum~\cite{inbook/hpa/Glabbeek01}, see Figure~\ref{fi:spectrum}.

 To develop our systemization, we first have to clarify what precisely is meant by a specification theory.
 This is similar to the attempt at a uniform framework of specifications in~\cite{DBLP:conf/fase/BauerDHLLNW12}, but our focus is more general.
 Inspired by the seminal work of Pnueli~\cite{DBLP:conf/icalp/Pnueli85}, Larsen~\cite{DBLP:conf/concur/Larsen90}, and Hennessy and Milner~\cite{DBLP:journals/jacm/HennessyM85}, we develop the point of view that a behavioral specification theory is an expressive specification formalism equipped with a mapping from models to their characteristic formulae and with a refinement preorder which generalizes the satisfaction relation between models and specifications.